ICAST 2004: Bass Industry Trends & New

 Jackall LLC

-Japanese manufacturer Jackall joined the new product
+manufacturer Jackall joined the new product parade with their Mask

-and Mask Vib 70 lipless crankbait.
+100 jerkbait and Mask Vib 70

-Elastomer body is soft and durable but cannot be destroyed easily
+lipless crankbait.
+Elastomer body is soft and durable

-promotes flexure of the elastomer tail.
+wire is not only durable but promotes flexure of the elastomer

 Outdoor writer/editor and media, contact:

-www.jackall.co.jp Toshiro (Ty) Ono, President
+Toshiro (Ty) Ono, President ono@jackall.co.jp

 714-847-7435 Huntington Beach, CA